nitya/learn-playwright/blog/content/post/002-getting-started-testing.md

 > Welcome to **Day 2** of #30DaysOfPlaywright!!

-We kicked off our Playwright exploration yesterday by completing [Part 1](https://nitya.github.io/learn-playwright/001-getting-started-setup/) of the Playwright [Getting Started](https://playwright.dev/docs/intro) tutorial focused on setting up and validating our local development environment for testing.

-Today we'll complete the second part of that tutorial focused on unpacking the Playwright Test scripts, learning fundamental Playwright concepts, and using them to write more complex tests.
-In today's tasks, we'll cover:
+Our [`Day 1` exploration of Playwright](https://nitya.github.io/learn-playwright/001-getting-started-setup/) helped us setup and validate our local testing envrionment.
+Today we'll complete the tutorial by reviewing fundamental Playwright concepts namely:

 * [Writing assertions](https://playwright.dev/docs/intro#writing-assertions) - to test if an _expect_-ed behavior holds true.
 * [Using test fixtures](https://playwright.dev/docs/intro#using-test-fixtures) - to set desired page/browser context for test run.
 * [Using test hooks](https://playwright.dev/docs/intro#using-test-hooks) - to setup and tear down resources between tests.

-Each of these is deserving of a deeper-dive in future posts.
-For today, the goal is to understand what functionality each feature provides and get a quick sense of how to use it.
+We'll quickly go over what each does and why we need them - and revisit each topic for a deeper dive in a future post.
 Let's get started!

 ---

 ## 1. Playwright Fundamentals

-In my [kickoff post](https://nitya.github.io/learn-playwright/000-hello-30days/) I recommended the [Introduction to Playwright Test runner](https://youtu.be/JjhY2aFBTTk) talk as a good resource to get an overview of Playwright Test fundamentals.
-If you haven't watched it already, now's a good time to do so before we kick off part 2.
-Here's a handy guide with direct links to each segment:
+In my [kickoff post](https://nitya.github.io/learn-playwright/000-hello-30days/) I recommended the [Introduction to Playwright Test runner](https://youtu.be/JjhY2aFBTTk) talk as a good introduction to Playwright fundamentals.
+Today we'll reference it in the context of various sections of the Getting Started guide.

-Here's a handy linked guide to individual segments - review Ch 1-3 now.
+{{< youtube JjhY2aFBTTk >}}

+Here's a handy list of segments with direct links to the relevant section of the talk, for convenience.
+I recommend you check out at least Ch 1-3 for today.

  * [What is Playwright Test?](https://youtu.be/JjhY2aFBTTk?t=121)
  * [Why create another Test runner?](https://youtu.be/JjhY2aFBTTk?t=149)
  * [Ch 1: Get Started - Demo](https://youtu.be/JjhY2aFBTTk?t=246) - Playwright Test demo